deshiiii/deshiiii.github.io/_pages/about.md

 Semantically, interested in Computational Social Science and it's applications to industry.
 Methodologically, interested in MMMs, surveying, causal inference, information theory and complex networks to name a few!

+Hover below to see some examples of the projects I've worked on recently!